Explanations Based on Item Response Theory (eXirt): A Model-Specific Method to Explain Tree-Ensemble Model in Trust Perspective: Materials and Methods

+In the step presented in the section above, 4 groups of datasets were found that presented similar characteristics to each other and, therefore, were identified as belonging to the same cluster after the execution of the \textit{K-means} algorithm.
+However, a deeper analysis was necessary in order to be able to define which profiles the existing datasets in each cluster had.
+With that, the need arose to use the \textit{Multiple Correspondence Analysis (MCA)} \citep{ref_mca}.

-In order to identify the relationships between the 15 properties of the datasets with each of the clusters identified in the clustering process, performing a Multiple Correspondence Analysis - MCA \cite{ref_mca} on the properties datasets was decided, whereby the lines in this table are the observations or individuals $(n)$ concerned --- the datasets are here --- and the columns are the different categories of nominal variables $(p)$ --- here are the properties of each dataset.
+In the \textit{MCA} \citep{ref_mca} analysis applied on the properties datasets, whereby the lines in this table are the observations or individuals $(n)$ concerned --- the datasets are here --- and the columns are the different categories of nominal variables $(p)$ --- here are the properties of each dataset.
 In this analysis, the label of the cluster each dataset belongs to was taken into consideration.

-First, the binarization process was performed on the same table where the clustering was performed, replaced by $h$ (equal to or above the average of the attribute values) and $s$ (below the average of the attribute values).
-For more information about binarization of the dataset property table, see the supplementary material item C.

-MCA provided important analyses in the herein study, since based on its results it was possible to identify the profile of datasets belonging to each cluster.
-Thus, once it is possible to identify which value ranges of specific properties each dataset is most related to, it is possible to identify the profile of each cluster, as recommended by the literature \cite{ref_mca}.
+For the \textit{MCA} analysis to be performed, there is a need to apply the binarization process to the dataset containing the 15 analyzed properties.
+For this, the binarization called ``cut'' \citep{cut_ref}, this function is also useful for going from a continuous variable to a categorical variable.
+Supports binning into an equal number of bins, or a pre-specified array of bins.

+This function, ``cut'', supports binning into an equal number of bins, or a pre-specified array of bins.
+Here we used the equal number of bins, calculated from the number of equal-width bins in the range of $x$ variable.

+During the binarization process, the values presented in smaller bins were coded ``s'', while the values in higher bins were coded ``h''.
+The result of the binarization, on the dataset with the 15 properties, can be seen in the section \textit{Supplementary Information} (C).

+Note, this research initially considered working with \textit{Principal Component Analysis - PCA} \citep{pca_ref} instead of \textit{MCA}, but only this last technique allowed the identification of the dataset profile of each cluster, based on two ranges of bin values (low value ``s'' and high value ``h'') for the 15 analyzed properties.
+Therefore, this is the technique responsible for the basis of the results that will be presented in section \ref{data_profile}.